leonhard-s/ps2-api-docs/README.md

 ***

-This repository maintains a full list of all collections in the [PlanetSide 2 API](https://census.daybreakgames.com/), which are documented according to the [OpenAPI](https://swagger.io/specification/) specification.
+This repository maintains a full list of all collections in the [PlanetSide 2 API](https://census.daybreakgames.com/).
 Currently, only the REST endpoint is documented.
 A WebSocket API reference may be added in a later version.

 ## Usage

-This repository defines the API endpoints according to the [OpenAPI 3.0](https://swagger.io/specification/) speficiation, which manifests itself as a JSON document defining available server endpoints, paths/routes, schemata and exmaple payloads.
+This repository defines the API endpoints according to the [OpenAPI 3.0](https://swagger.io/specification/) speficiation, which manifests itself as a JSON document defining available server endpoints, paths/routes, schemata and example payloads.

 An HTML version of this specification is automatically built using [ReDoc](https://github.com/Redocly/redoc) and hosted [here](https://ps2-api-docs.readthedocs.io/en/latest/openapi.html).